VVolkov833/fcp-lightbox/README.md

 # Lightest Lightbox by FCP

-Super lightweight Lighbox WordPress Plugin.
-It tracks the links to images on a page and makes them open in a popup Lightbox.
-It also adds prev-next navigation to galleries or image sequences.
+Simple and super lightweight Lightbox for WordPress with gallery navigation support.

-## Technical features
+## Features

-It basically loads 2 super small files up to 2.5 kB each to the front-end, and that's it.
+* Only 2 super small files (up to 2.5 kB each) for the front-end: script and style

-The plugin is friendly to caching and minifying plugins, and is not jQuery dependent (in case jQuery is loaded async).
+* Gallery support
+* Caching, minifying & combining friendly
+* jQuery independent (in case it's async)
+* Responsive
+* Keyboard navigation

+## Demo

+Coming shortly

+## Usage

+Starts working just by the plugin activation.
+Opens linked images in a popup Lightbox by click.
+Adds arrow navigation, if an image is a part of a gallery or other links sequence.

-The Lightbox can work outside WordPress just by including script.js and style.css anywhere on a page.
+Outside WordPress script.js and style.css can be added to a page to work.

-## Further development

-Next version is planned to have the swipe support, unless too heavy